Champions for Children with Disabilities

 Where Will Our Children Live When They Grow Up?

-WHAT IS YOUR VISION FOR YOUR CHILD?
+YOUR VISION FOR YOUR SON OR DAUGHTER?

 Information on Person-Centered Thinking and Planning: